Macron's party seen winning strong parliamentary majority - Opinionway poll

-PARIS French President Emmanuel Macron is on course to win a strong majority in this month's parliamentary election, an Opinionway poll showed on Thursday, echoing a trend projected in other surveys.
+PARIS (Reuters) - French President Emmanuel Macron is on course to win a strong majority in this month's parliamentary election, an Opinionway poll showed on Thursday, echoing a trend projected in other surveys.

 The Opinionway poll showed Macron's centrist Republic on the Move (LREM) party winning 30 percent of the vote in the first round, The Republicans party 21 percent, the far-right National Front 18 percent and the hard-left France Unbowed party 12 percent.